Rari-Capital/docs/src/nova/README.md

 The `xDomainMessageGasLimit` is used to determine the gas limit used for the cross domain call to `execCompleted`.
 [A fraction of this gas limit (currently 1/32nd) is consumed by the call to `sendMessage`](https://github.com/ethereum-optimism/contracts/blob/master/contracts/optimistic-ethereum/OVM/chain/OVM_CanonicalTransactionChain.sol#L42)

 All computation in the function leading up to the cross domain message is sandwiched between calls to `gasLeft()`.
-These are used to calculate how many gas units the bot had to pay for (so the registry can **release the proper bounty** on L2).
+These are used to calculate how many gas units the bot had to pay for (so the registry can **release the proper payment** on L2).
 Calculating `gasUsed` is not as simple as the difference between the starting gasLeft value and the final one as we **have to account for constant function-call gas and the costs associated with sending a cross domain message.** Psuedocode for implementing these gas calculations is shown below:

 ```solidity
 uint256 startGas = gasleft();